onehundredfifteen/js-like-promises-in-cpp/README.md

-# c++ Promises
+# C++ Promises
 Call your C++ methods asynchronously as easy as you do it in Java or JavaScript ES6.

-This library defines a **pro::promise** object implementation that is
+This library defines a **pro::promise** object implementation that
-+ basically a wrapper over a **std::future** object
++ is basically a wrapper over a **std::future** object
 + provides a __continuation__ and __chaining__ functionalities
 + introduces out-of-the-box aynchronous features in your application
 + allows to handle exceptions easily
-+ increases code readability

 ## Quick overview
-If you are familiar with javascript [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) such as:
+If you are familiar with JAVA [CompletableFuture](https://www.baeldung.com/java-completablefuture) or javascript [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) such as:
 ```javascript
 var p1 = new Promise((resolve, reject) => {
   resolve('Success!'); // or reject(new Error("Error!"));